top of page

 Understanding Movement Patterns

 The brain plays a crucial role in establishing these patterns.
-When learning a new movement, neurons in the brain form connections, called synapses.
+When learning a new movement, neurons in the brain form connections called synapses.
 Repeated practice strengthens these connections.
-However, the crucial question remains: how many repetitions are needed to create these strong neural pathways?
+However, how many repetitions are needed to create these strong neural pathways?

 The Science of Repetition

 Research indicates that repetition is essential for learning any new skill.
-However, it's not just about the number of reps.
-Studies suggest that an average athlete might need around 3,000 5,000 to 12,000 repetitions to engrain a movement pattern effectively.
+However, it's not just about the number of repetitions.
+Studies suggest that an average athlete might need 3,000 to 12,000 repetitions to engrain a movement pattern effectively.
 But this varies significantly based on several factors:

 • Movement Complexity: Simple tasks, such as walking, require fewer repetitions than complex skills, like performing a backflip or executing a perfect serve in tennis.